ryancflam/Bulls-and-Cows/README.md

 # Bulls and Cows
-Bulls and Cows - the classic pen-and-paper logic game recreated in Python.
+Bulls and Cows - the classic paper-and-pencil logic game recreated in Python.

 Want to improve your critical thinking skills?
 Play this game!